-- [7] The Complainant submitted into evidence a 22-page brief identified as C-1, arguing that the current assessment of \$7,866,500 is excessive compared to sales of similar properties.
+[7] The Complainant submitted into evidence a 23-page brief identified as C-1, arguing that the current assessment of \$9,468,500 is excessive compared to sales of similar properties.
 In support of this position, the Complainant submitted eight sales/equity comparables of similar properties.
 The sales occurred between February 2010 and August 2011, the properties selling for prices ranging from \$81.66 to \$113.02 per square foot.
-The assessments for these properties ranged from \$76.67 to \$147.10 per square foot (Exhibit C-1, page 1). - [8] The Complainant advised that the subject property is not on a major roadway whereas sales #'s 3 and 4 are located in superior locations on main roadways.
-The Complainant added that the subject had higher site coverage than comparable sales #'s 6 and 7, requiring that the sales prices and assessments for these two comparables receive a downward adjustment (Exhibit C-1, page 2). - [9] Based upon his sales/equity comparables, the Complainant placed most weight on sales #'s 3, 4, 5 and 7 that were considered to have the most similar physical characteristics to the subject property. - [10] In conclusion, based on a value of \$95.00 per square foot, The Complainant requested the Board to reduce the 2012 assessment of the subject property from the original \$7,866,500 to \$6,056,500.
+The assessments for these properties ranged from \$76.67 to \$147.10 per square foot (Exhibit C-1, page 1).

+[8] The Complainant advised that the subject property is not on a major roadway whereas sales #'s 3 and 4 are located in superior locations on main roadways.
+The Complainant added that the subject was most similar to sale # 4 based on size, and most similar to sales 4, 5, and 7 based on site coverage (Exhibit C-1, page 2).

+[9] Based upon his sales/equity comparables, the Complainant placed most weight on sales #'s 4, 5, and 7 that were considered to have the most similar physical characteristics to the subject property.

+[10] In conclusion, based on a value of \$100.00 per square foot, The Complainant requested the Board to reduce the 2012 assessment of the subject property from the original \$9,468,500 to \$7,197,500.